 - Private – Section 2(68) of the Companies Act,2013 defines a private company.
 According to this section, a company whose articles of association restrict it from freely transferring shares and disallows people from subscribing to them is essentially a private company.
 Further, there are restrictions on the number of members too.
 You can incorporate a Private Limited Company with a minimum of two directors and two shareholders subscribing to the paid-up capital of the company.
 There is no minimum limit for the paid-up capital.
 Hence, the promoters of the company can decide the amount of paid-up capital.

 Hence, when we put the three definitions together, we understand a private limited company.
-There are three types of a private company as described below:
+There are three types of private company as described below:

 In a private company, the Companies Act allows the members to limit their liability by various means as follows: